Nine Years After Heath Ledger’s Death, Michelle Williams Is Still Determined To Protect Daughter Matilda From The Limelight

-Heath Ledger and Michelle Williams’ daughter Matilda was only 2 years old when the actor died and since then, the actress has meticulously shielded her from Hollywood’s prying eyes.
+Heath Ledger and Michelle Williams’ daughter, Matilda, was only 2-years-old when the actor died, and since then, the actress has meticulously shielded her from Hollywood’s prying eyes.

 In 2008, fans were left heartbroken when Heath died of an accidental drug overdose.
 The Dark Knight, for which he posthumously won an Oscar, was months away from its big screen debut, while the unfinished The Imaginarium of Doctor Paranassus had to enlist different actors to fill for Heath.
 His death shocked many.
 He was only 27.

-Despite the devastating loss, media outlets were unstoppable from digging into Heath’s life particularly what he was doing months before he passed away.
+Despite the devastating loss, media outlets were unstoppable from digging into Heath’s life, particularly what he was doing months before he passed away.
 Speculations have emerged as to why he relied on drugs.
 It didn’t take long before the spotlight focused on the young Matilda.

 When Heath died, Michelle asked people through a statement to give the family a chance to grieve privately.